pierwill/ssn2018aarhus/aarhus.rst

    *ytt asketh then (so plesing your highnes) an exacte booke, describeng every parte of your Reallme…… The which substancially deciphred, might appere from tyme to tyme, as a certayn monument satisfieng every dowtt… & if the remnant were throwly deciphred, it were a grett assuranc to the state.
 Again Religion shold be the more assured, & mani execrable sectes eschewed, which kindle men dangerowsly bothe against God & their Soveraigne.*

    I think this “exact book” can be (and would have been) understood as a shadow of the Book of Life.
 The Book of Life is a persistent metaphor for predestination in biblical and religious literature.
 God’s book contains the names of those predestined to eternal life.
-But crucially the Book of Life is UNREADBLE.
+But crucially the Book of Life is UNREADABLE.

 ----